 - For general and practical questions, contact the International Desk.

-- For questions or concerns regarding your accommodation, please contact the housing provider/landlord.
+- For questions or concerns regarding your accommodation, please contact the housing provider.

-Many of us are experiencing added stress and worry due to the current pandemic.
-It’s completely understandable if you feel anxious during these times.
+Many of us are experiencing added stress and worry due to the Covid-19 pandemic, which is completely understandable.
 Below are some tips that may help you stay balanced during the pandemic.